The Common Lisp Cookbook – Getting started with Common Lisp

 📕 Get the EPUB and PDF

-We’ll begin with presenting easy steps to install a development environment and to start a new Common Lisp project.
+We’ll begin by presenting easy steps to install a development environment and to start a new Common Lisp project.

 Install an implementation